cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

 ### Varying the input size

 Now, try varying the input size (input resolution) of your base model (see corresponding sections).
+Answer the question that corresponds to the task selected in Section 2.

 8. **Vision:** Downsample by resizing the image to a smaller size, and experiment with a few different downsampling rates.
     - Generate the same three plots as in Question 6.
     - Repeat this for a [different transformation](https://pytorch.org/vision/stable/transforms.html), such as cropping.
 How does this different transformation compare to resizing?

 9. **Language:** Downsample by reducing the vocabulary to the top $k$ most frequent words, for a few different values of $k$.
     - Generate the same three plots as in Question 6.